peach-db/peachdb/README.md

 ```

 ## Why another embedding database?
-PeachDB puts embeddings at the forefront!
-We've streamlined the entire end-to-end lifecycle of managing embeddings, making it developer-friendly, seamless, and cost-effective.
+We've streamlined the entire end-to-end process of creating, storing, and retrieving embeddings, making it developer-friendly, seamless, and cost-effective.
 You no longer have to build custom pipelines or fret over hardware setups & scalability issues.
 PeachDB ensures you can get started within minutes, leaving the worries of cost optimization and scale to us.

 Our key features include:
 * **Automated, cost-effective & large-scale embedding computation**: We leverage serverless GPU functions (through [Modal](https://modal.com/)) to compute embeddings on a large scale efficiently and affordably.
     - For instance, we processed the [Kaggle 5M song lyrics dataset](https://www.kaggle.com/datasets/nikhilnayak123/5-million-song-lyrics-dataset?resource=download&select=ds2.csv) in just *12 minutes at a cost of $4.90*, using sentence transformers!
     - We've developed a Modal wrapper for [Sentence Transformer L12](https://huggingface.co/sentence-transformers/all-MiniLM-L12-v2).
-        - Coming soon: Modal wrappers for OpenAI, Cohere, ImageBind, and more.
+        - Coming soon: Modal wrappers for open-source embedding models such as [ImageBind](https://github.com/facebookresearch/ImageBind), [OpenCLIP](https://github.com/mlfoundations/open_clip), and more.
+        - Coming soon: Support for multi-threaded [OpenAI](https://platform.openai.com/docs/guides/embeddings) embedding calculation.
     - Coming soon: Bring your own embeddings.
     - Coming soon: Custom embedding functions for even more flexibility.
+* **Multimodality**: Native support for data with mixture of modalities (such as image/audio/video).
 * **Highly Customizable**: PeachDB allows you to tailor its features to your needs.
 You can customize:
     - Embedding computation: as described above.
     - Backend: choose between `exact_cpu` (numpy), `exact_gpu` (torch), or `approx` (HNSW).